Apple's AirPods are up to 17 percent off on Amazon

-There has never been a better time to score a pair of Apple’s AirPods.

-Ahead of the tech giant’s September 12th event, the company has discounted several of its wireless earbuds on Amazon Canada.
+More discounts coming today for Apple products.
+Ahead of the September 12th event, the company has discounted several of its wireless earbuds on Amazon Canada.

 Here are the deals: